Join the betaDownload

 Echos of Mind vs Daylio

-Daylio logs it.
-Echos of Mind explains it.
+Daylio records it.
+Echos of Mind helps you notice it.

-That gap is where Echos of Mind operates.
-Not a better Daylio.
-A different category: a behavioral mirror.
+That is the gap Echos of Mind is trying to fill.
+Not a better logger.
+A different layer.

 Side-by-side comparison